 He took a turn about the room.
 All drawers and closets were locked, as were the two doors he found.
 There were no windows.
 There was also no Lykos.
 This worried Glaw most of all.

 There was a knock on the door, a rhythmical one that sounded like it wasn't quite expecting an answer.
 Glaw glanced around the room one last time, desperately searching for something sharp or at least heavy, but still light enough to lift.
 There wasn't as much as a candlestick to be found.

 The door opened a fraction.
-Glaw took a step back and held up his hands, both to signal peace and to show he - regrettably - had no weapons.
-The man who entered the room was dressed like the servant of a noble, except even more pompous.
-His jacket was a deep red with golden buttons and his pants looked to have cost more than Glaw earned in a year.
+Glaw took a step back and held up his hands, both to signal peace and to show that he - regrettably - had no weapons.
+The man who entered the room was dressed like the servant of a nobleman, except even more pompous.
+His jacket was a deep red with golden buttons and his breeches looked to have cost more than Glaw earned in a year.
 The man also looked like he knew that and couldn't wait to lord it over Glaw's head.

 "The Emperor awaits," he said, in as snooty a tone as humanly possible.
 His nose looked like it was reaching for the ceiling.

-"Oh," Glaw said and looked down at his quite battered clothes.
+"Oh," Glaw said and looked down at his battered clothes.
 They hadn't been improved by him sleeping in them for gods knew how long.

-Glaw contemplated the possibility of refusing and demanding at least a clean uniform to pull on, but quickly realized what suicide it would be to ask that the Emperor be kept waiting.
+Glaw contemplated the possibility of refusing and demanding at least a clean uniform to pull on, but quickly realized what suicide it would be to demand that the Emperor be kept waiting.
 He followed the servant out into the corridor.
 It was just as splendid as the room he'd left.
 He was a bit disappointed to see that there were no guards waiting for him.

 I could take him, he thought to himself, eying the servant as they walked through a maze of stairs and corridors.
 He's got his back to me and he thinks I'm pathetic.
 I could knock him out and tie him up with his own godsawful jacket, easy.
 But he couldn't help also thinking: then what?